How to Treat Chronic Bad Breath

 Chronic bad breath, also known as halitosis, doesn’t only come around for morning mouth.
 You may have developed bad breath for multiple reasons, but don’t worry.
 Chronic bad breath is more common than you might think, and there are many solutions to help correct halitosis.

 Causes of Halitosis

 Are you a smoker?
 In addition to being carcinogenic, cigarettes aid in bad breath and bacteria growth in the mouth.
-This is a sure fire way to have bad breath.
+Smoking is a sure-fire way to have bad breath.

 Prevention and Treatment & Solution For Halitosis

 Gum, mints, and mouth sprays can cover passing bad breath, but they can’t fully cover up the lasting effects of something chronic like halitosis.
 Regardless, bad breath can be simple to treat, as well as rather preventable in some cases.

 - Get on your dental hygiene game – brush, floss, and scrape your tongue at least twice a day.
 Also, go in for any needed dental work.

 - Quit using tobacco, it’s terrible for your mouth.